My primary research interest was in the development and application of numerical methods for the simulation of fluid flows. My focus

 I have also extensively worked on improving algorithms pertaining to overset (chimera) meshes.

-Ph.D. in Aerospace Engineering, 2009, University of Maryland, MD, USA M.S. in Aerospace Engineering, 2004, Indian Institute of Technology, Madras, India B.S. in Aerospace Engineering, 2003, Indian institute of technology, Madras, India
+Ph.D.
+Aerospace Engineering, 2009, University of Maryland, MD M.S.
+Aerospace Engineering, 2004, Indian Institute of Technology, Madras, India B.S.
+Aerospace Engineering, 2003, Indian institute of technology, Madras, India